laujan/ProposalManager/README.md

 An Opportunity is a potential deal identified by the Relationship Manager for one of his/her own clients based on knowledge gathered from customer discussions and market analysis.
 He then uses the Proposal Management process to convert the opportunity, by means of well-defined corporate lending processes and a hand-picked team of experts brought together to execute the process, to a proposal document that can then be presented to the customer, offering a loan or line of credit that they can use in line with the terms and conditions.

 The Proposal Manager solution leverages the collaborative capabilities of Microsoft Teams to enable an end-to-end proposal management experience.

+# Components
-The solution consists of three key add-in components:
+Proposal Manager consists of four key components:
-  - Proposal Manager for Teams
-  - Smart Link for Office
-  - Proposal Creation for Office
+  - Teams add-in to enable the core capabilities of Proposal Manager, including centralized administration, analytics capabilities and collaborative handling of opportunities
+  - Office add-in [Project Smart Link] to enable specific content in a proposal document to be dynamically linked to another office document such as a spreadsheet
+  - Office add-in [Proposal Creation] to enable different sections of a proposal document to be assigned to specific owners along with associated tasks and status
+  - Dynamics 365 web-hook to enable an opportunity to be created from Dynamics 365 which can then be managed further from Microsoft Teams

 # Before you start
 Make sure that you have the following handy before starting the deployment process:
   - Admin access on an Office 365 tenant to register the app and manage content in SharePoint
-  - Owner access on an Azure Subscription to provision the web app
+  - Owner or contributor access on an Azure Subscription to provision the web app

 # Getting Started
-This repository has two branches – main and officeaddin.
-Please refer to the [Getting Started Guide](https://github.com/OfficeDev/ProposalManager/blob/master/Proposal_Manager_Getting_Started_Guide.docx) to get started.
+This repository consists of the source code for the Proposal Manager solution and all associated add-in components.
+The most recent release version is published at 'master'.
+Please refer to the [Getting Started Guide](https://github.com/OfficeDev/ProposalManager/blob/master/Documents/Proposal_Manager_Getting_Started_Guide.docx) to get started.

 # Roadmap
-The next version of Proposal Manager, currently planned for October 2018, is set to have several value-added features, including:
+The upcoming versions of Proposal Manager are set to incrementally add several value-added features, including:
-  - Dynamics Integration
-  - Dynamic Opportunity Workflow to support different types of processes
+  - Q & A Bot
-  - Analytics Dashboard
+  - Advanced Predictive Analytics
-  - Granular Access Control
+  - Support for more scenarios such as Pitchbook

 Please use the Issues tab in GitHub to ask any questions, request help with troubleshooting or for new feature requests.
 # Contributing